Goodup302/projet8-TodoList/CONTRIBUTING.md

 Contributing
 ============

-Pour contribuer au projet voici les étapes à suivre:
+To contribute to the project here are the steps to follow:
-- Cloner le projet
+- Clone the project
-- Créer une branche
+- Create a branch
-- Faire ses commits
+- Make his commits
-- Créé une pull request
+- Created a pull request
-- Attendre la validation
+- Wait for validation

-Pour qu'une pull request soit acceptée, vous devez respecter les PSR et l'architecture déjà existante, toutes les informations sont présentes dans la documentation technique.
+For a pull request to be accepted, you must respect the PSR and the existing architecture, all information is present in the project documents.